abdulaz1z/programming-interview-questions/README.md

 7. HARD: Find the shortest palindrome in a String
 8. HARD: Print all permutations of a String
 9. HARD: Given a single-line text String and a maximum width value, write the function 'String justify(String text, int maxWidth)' that formats the input text using full-justification, i.e., extra spaces on each line are equally distributed between the words; the first word on each line is flushed left and the last word on each line is flushed right
+10. HARD: Given a string encrypt it using a self-generating one time pad

 ## Trees
 1. Implement a BST with insert and delete functions